 The amount of time that the water is in contact with the beans allows the beans to be fully extracted even if there is a lot of gas escaping from the beans.

-On the other end of the scale, coffee grounds that are used to make espresso must be allowed to degass for a much longer period of time.
+On the other end of the scale, coffee grounds used to make espresso must be allowed to degass for a much longer period of time.
 The water that is used in the process of brewing espresso is in contact with the coffee for such a short period of time that the coffee will not fully extract if there is too much gas escaping from the beans.

 For espresso, the coffee should be degassed for at least seven days, and for some lighter roasts, the minim degassing time is twelve to fourteen days.